Scenarios and the Future: Thirty-Five 2016 Uncertainties that will Shape the Future

 The definition of U.S. immigration policy boundaries For those living in the U.S. illegally, 2016 is going to be a year of relative certainty, followed by a year of major uncertainty, depending on the outcome of the election.
 If the anti-immigration proponents win, it could mean massive deportations and a great militarization of U.S. borders.
 The fate of families, some long-time residents of the U.S., will become uncertain.
 The process for becoming a citizen, and what categories make that easier or harder, will also be in flux.
 For other global citizens wishing to immigrate to the U.S., that process and its requirements will also remain uncertain beyond 2016.

-The architecture of physical globalization There has been a move to enshrine globalization in physical projects of late, including a China-Russia-America (Alaska) tunnel, an ambitious canal in Nicaragua and the expansion of the Panama canal.
-These projects are as much nationalistic endeavors as they are attempts to physically instantiate global ties.
-If these projects go forward, how they are funded, the duration of construction, or the fall-out of their demise in local economies all create uncertainties that reflect upon the very leading edge of globalization at its most ambitious.
+The architecture of physical globalization There has been a move to enshrine globalization in physical projects of late, including a China-Russia-America (Alaska) tunnel, an ambitious canal in Nicaragua, and the expansion of the Panama canal.
+These projects are as many nationalistic endeavors as they are attempts to physically instantiate global ties.
+If these projects go forward, how they are funded, the duration of construction or the fall-out of their demise in local economies all create uncertainties that reflect upon the very leading edge of globalization at its most ambitious.